-If the review finds that the Bar Standards Board has wrongly revoked or suspended an autorisation or licence, then the Bar Standards Board shall reissue such authorisation or licence.
+If the review finds that the Bar Standards Board has wrongly revoked or suspended an authorisation or licence, then the Bar Standards Board shall reissue such authorisation or licence.

-.1 If the review finds that the Bar Standards Board has wrongly done any of the things de cribed in \$122 or -r\$123 in relation to your litigation extension, then the Bar Council (acting by the Bar Standards Board) shall grant such litigating extension as ought to have been granted.
+.1 If the review finds that the Bar Standards Board has wrongly done any of the things described in rS122 or-rS123 in relation to your litigation extension, then the Bar Council (acting by the Bar Standards Board) shall grant such litigation extension as ought to have been granted.

-If the review finds that the Bar Standards Board has wrongly concluded that a individual does not meet the suitability criteria relevant to their proposed position, the Bar Standards Board shall amend its decision and confirm the the do meet the suitability criteria which apply to their proposed position.
+If the review finds that the Bar Standards Board has wrongly concluded that an individual does not meet the suitability criteria relevant to their proposed position, the Bar Standards Board shall amend its decision and confirm that they do meet the suitability criteria which apply to their proposed position.

-If, after such a review, you or the relevant individual(s) (as the case maybe) do not agree with the decision you or the relevant individual(s) may appeal to the First Tier Tribunal against the decision.
+If, after such a review, you or the relevant individual(s) (as the case may be) do not agree with the decision you or the relevant individual(s) may appeal to the First Tier Tribunal against the decision.

-Any appeal to the First Tier Tribunal assainst a decision of the BSB must be lodged within 28 days from the date that the decision is notified to you.
+Any appeal to the First Tier Tribunal against a decision of the BSB must be lodged within 28 days from the date that the decision is notified to you.